itsjzt/Twitter-Bot/README.md

 # Twitter-Bot
-A minimal Twitter bot made with Jzt
+A minimal Twitter bot made with Node JS